usharesoft/appcenter-docs/admin/en/source/pages/config/watchdog-services.rst

 This job goes through the NAS and the database and checks which directories could be removed.

 This job could potentially take a long time and be IO-intensive.
 It is highly recommend to execute it when there is not a lot of activity on the platform.
-UShareSoft has set this at 2:10AM because there is not a lot of activity on our platform at that time of day.
+We have set this at 2:10AM because there is not a lot of activity on our platform at that time of day.

 This script could be launched several times in a day depending on the size of the infrastructure.
 For example, if the NAS is not so big and if there are a lot of images created and deleted per day, it might be a good to launch it several times a day.